AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/google-drive-modules.md

 For step-by-step instructions on how to create the OAuth client (and obtain Client ID and Client Secret), see [Connect Adobe Workfront Fusion to Google Services using a custom OAuth client](../../workfront-fusion/connections/connect-fusion-to-google-using-oauth.md).

-For instructions about connecting your Google Drive account to Workfront Fusion, see [Create a connection to Workfront Fusion - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)
+For instructions about connecting your Google Drive account to Workfront Fusion, see [Create a connection to Adobe Workfront Fusion - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)

 ## Google Drive modules and their fields

 When you configure Google Drive modules, Workfront Fusion displays the fields listed below.
 Along with these, additional Google Drive fields might display, depending on factors such as your access level in the app or service.
 A bolded title in a module indicates a required field.

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
-For more information, see [Map information from one module to another](../../workfront-fusion/mapping/map-information-between-modules.md).
+For more information, see [Map information from one module to another in Adobe Workfront Fusion](../../workfront-fusion/mapping/map-information-between-modules.md).

 ![](assets/map-toggle-350x74.png)